 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that project to our general C&D debris service.
-Keeping pure asphalt tear-offs separate allows us to run a more focused container for your specific roofing job.
+When jobs mix shingle debris with framing or sheathing offcuts, we route the container to our general C&D debris service.
+Pure asphalt tear-offs run on a separate, standard line—this ensures the site stays clean and the waste stays sorted.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition